sajari/website-search-integration/README.md

-# Website Search Interfaces
+# Sajari Website Search Integration

+Our auto-generated search integrations are a quick and easy way to get [Sajari Website Search](https://www.sajari.com/website-search) running on your site.

-This repository is used in the [Console](https://www.sajari.com/console/collections/install) to auto-generate search interfaces for website integrations.
+This repository is used in the [Console](https://www.sajari.com/console/collections/install) to generate search interfaces which can be copy-pasted directly into your website.

-Our auto-generated search interfaces are a great starting point for getting Sajari website search running on your site.
+This website search integration is built using the [Sajari React SDK](https://www.github.com/sajari/sajari-sdk-react).

 ## Instructions

 We're assuming you've already setup an account and have a website collection already indexing.
-If not then head over to [https://www.sajari.com/console/sign-up](https://www.sajari.com/console/sign-up) to sign up and create a website collection to get started.
+If not then you need to  [Sign Up](https://www.sajari.com/console/sign-up) and create a website collection to get started.

-From the [Install tab](https://www.sajari.com/console/collections/install) you can generate a search interface which can be easily copy+pasted into your site.
+From the [Install tab](https://www.sajari.com/console/collections/install) in the Console you can generate a search interface which can be copy-pasted into your site.
 It's easy to add further customisations using CSS (see [Styling](#styling)), or by changing the JSON config (see [Configuration](#configuration)).

 ![Search interface with tabs](https://cloud.githubusercontent.com/assets/2822/25603841/e50022d4-2f42-11e7-9ac0-3968714b9e1d.png)